1. Acknowledge your feelings and know that you’re not alone in this

 4. Limit the time you spend reading online news

-Take conscious effort in minimising negative news intake, and balance it out with feel-good news reports too.
+In that time spent, take a conscious effort in minimising negative news intake, and balance it out with feel-good news reports too.

-5. Schedule virtual hangouts with your friends
+5. Schedule hangouts with your friends

 We are social creatures and we all crave interaction and intimacy.
+Take intentional steps to build up the relationships around you.

 For group hangouts, try some virtual team bonding activities to get the ball rolling.

-6. Enjoy a workout at home
+6. Enjoy a workout

 Staying home got you feeling restless and lethargic?
-Time to get those legs moving and engage in home-based workouts!
+Time to get those legs moving and engage in workouts!

 Exercise keeps you healthy, and also has a significant benefit towards improving your mental health.

 Caring for your mental health during this period is even more crucial than before.
+Do not be afraid to ask for help or reach out.